Take Action Lab FAQs

 When are the application deadlines?

-What are the benefits of applying for the priority deadline?
+What are the benefits of applying for the early or priority deadline?

-There are a limited number of spots for the inaugural semester of Take Action Lab.
-Priority deadline applicants will receive priority consideration for enrollment and for financial aid.
+There are limited spots for each semester cohort of Take Action Lab.
+Early and Priority deadline applicants will receive priority consideration for enrollment and for financial aid.

 When will I hear back about my application?